transforming accounts payable with agentic AI automation

 • Strategic insight – The CFO gains detailed, real-time visibility into spend categories, payment terms, and discount optimisation, transforming AP data into a valuable strategic asset.

-The technology behind AI agents
+the technology behind AI agents

 Several breakthroughs converge to make agentic AP viable right now: